arunsahu1311/Encryptix/README.md

 # Encryptix
-my task which is provided by Encryptix
+my project which is provided by Encryptix